 Photo: Judy with producer Arthur Freed, MGM boss Louis B. Mayer, and songwriter Irving Berlin in a posed promotional photo.

-September 23, 1948: Judy recorded an appearance on Bing Crosby’s radio series, “Philco Radio Time” for ABC Radio in Hollywood, CA. It’s also been noted that Bing left on this date for a fishing trip, so either the show was recorded prior to his departure or on a different date.
+September 23, 1948: Judy recorded an appearance on Bing Crosby’s radio series, “Philco Radio Time” for ABC Radio in Hollywood, CA. It’s also been noted that Bing left on this date for a fishing trip, so either the show was recorded prior to his departure or possibly on a different date although that’s unlikely.

-Crosby always recorded his shows a week or two earlier than the broadcast date, pioneering this practice.
+Crosby always recorded his shows a week or two earlier than the broadcast date.
 Judy sang “Over The Rainbow” and duetted with Crosby on “For Me And My Gal,” “Who?”, “Confess,” and “Embraceable You.”
 The show aired on October 6, 1948.

 Listen to the performances here: